mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-7. Open the file `_components.scss` found under /assets/styes.
-This is where all of the component SCSS files get imported.
+7. Open the `_components.scss` SCSS file in the `/assets/styes` folder.
+This is where all of the component SCSS files are imported into.
 8. Add the `_product-list` scss file to the list of components

     ```scss